jwreagor/capistrano-cook/README.md

 The goal of _capistrano-cook_ is to provide a set of tools you may or may not need when you'd like to use [Capistrano][cap] and [Chef][chef] together.

-Otherwise, don't use this gem and just conform to Chef or Docker, or anything else that will make you look cool.

 **Note**: capistrano-cook will not support older versions of Capistrano prior to version 3.